 Major contemporary health trends and issues will be presented.
 Discussion will identify the integration of certain biological, psychosocial, educational and healthcare components as they impact on the individual/family unit.
 Open to all majors.
 Prereq: ENGL 110, COMM 100 and junior status.
-Does not satisfy nursing electives for B.S.N. majors.
-Offered winter (online), spring (campus).
+Offered online winter, summer.